-In this comparison between Survicate and SurveyMonkey, I’ll explain what a web survey is, benefits of conducting survey online, distribution channels and pricing plans offered by two services.
-After this short read, you’ll have a better idea which software is an ultimate choice for conducting online surveys and collecting customer feedback.
+In this comparison between Survicate and SurveyMonkey, I’ll explain what a web survey is, the benefits of conducting surveys online, distribution channels and pricing plans offered by two services.
+After this short read, you’ll have a better idea which software is the ultimate choice for conducting online surveys and collecting customer feedback.

 Let’s start with the quick introduction first.